Is your child ready for a cell phone? Take this quiz to find out.

 trustpilot 4.5 stars

-Rated X.X on Trustpilot, Apr.
-2025
+Rated X.X on Trustpilot, ---

 Illustration of the LifeLock and Aura logos connected by a string

-There are three key factors that will impact the cost of the LifeLock identity theft protection services you choose:
+There are three key factors that will impact the cost of the LifeLock identity theft protection services that you choose:

 Signing up for identity theft protection is a commitment.
-If you decide LifeLock is worth it to you, you should know what you’re signing up for — and how much it’s actually going to cost you in the long-run.
+If you decide LifeLock is worth it to you, you should know what you’re signing up for — and how much it’s actually going to cost you in the long run.

 LifeLock Plans and Pricing: What You Need To Know